RPuvvula/InactiveTimer/README.md

 ## How to use
 - Firstly, enable notifications by clicking Enable Notifications button
 - and, Click start timer to get the timer going.
 That's it!
 It reminds you once every 30 minutes to get up
+- Tip: Simply change the Interval input if you require a longer or shorter interval.

 ## Ideas
 Do you have any suggestions and/or improvements to this tool?
 Let me know.